 WHAT NOT TO PACK—ELECTRONICS POLICY

-Campers should not bring any food, candy, lighters, matches, water guns, weapons (see Knife Policy), balloons, aerosol or spray cans to camp.
+Campers should not bring any food, candy, lighters, matches, water guns, weapons (see Knife Policy), balloons, aerosol spray cans to camp.
 All electronics, including iPods/music players, cell phones, smart watches, and electronic readers such as Kindle and Nook, may not be brought to camp.
-If these items are brought to camp, we will collect them and hold them in our office until closing day.
-Campers may bring cameras/GoPros that do not have Internet connectivity with them to camp.
+If these items are brought to camp, we will collect them and hold them in our office until Closing Day.
+Campers may bring cameras/GoPros that do not have internet connectivity with them to camp.
 Cameras/GoPros are only to be used outside of the cabin setting.
 Falling Creek Camp is not responsible for lost cameras or GoPros.

 Clothing, sports gear, trading cards, and any other items of sentimental or high monetary value should left at home.
 Falling Creek Camp is not responsible for lost or damaged items.

-Campers do not need to bring cash to camp; any incidental purchases from the Camp Store will be billed to you after the end of the camp session.
-Incidental purchase may include batteries, a toothbrush, stamps, or an extra water bottle.
+Campers do not need to bring cash to camp; any incidental purchases from the Camp Store will be deducted from your son’s store account balance after the end of the camp session.
+Incidental purchases may include batteries, a toothbrush, stamps, or an extra water bottle.
 The exception is for campers who may need spending money for the airport, if flying.
-Cash or credit cards for travel may be checked into the Program Office on opening day.
+Cash or credit cards for travel may be checked into the Program Office on Opening Day.

-A small folding knife that fits into a pocket can be a useful tool in the backcountry.
+A small knife that fits into a pocket can be a useful tool in the backcountry.
 Boys aged 13 or older are permitted to bring one such knife to camp.
-The blade must be entirely enclosed by its handle when not in use and is not to exceed 3 inches.
+The blade must be entirely enclosed by its handle or sheath when not in use and is not to exceed 3 inches.
 Lockable blades and non-serrated edges are preferred.
-Double-edged, fixed blade, spring-loaded blades, switchblade knives, or other bladed objects such as ninja stars are not allowed.
+Double-edged, spring-loaded blades, switchblade knives, or other bladed objects such as Ninja stars are not allowed.

-It is assumed that boys who bring a knife to camp have their parents’ approval and have proven to them that they are qualified to handle a knife properly.
+It is assumed that boys, aged 13 or older, who bring a knife to camp have their parents’ approval and have proven to them that they are qualified to handle a knife properly.

 When you submit your camper application and select an electronic payment method (eCheck or Credit Card), Falling Creek will process an electronic payment for the applicable deposit or tuition amount when your application is processed.
 For all remaining camp charges, your Falling Creek invoice will be e-mailed or mailed to you based on the option you selected during the application process.
 Your invoice will reflect a message stating that an electronic payment will be scheduled, the amount of the payment, and when the payment is scheduled.
 The electronic payment will be made automatically on or after your due date.
 The electronic payment will be processed whether or not you receive the invoice, and it is your responsibility to make sure Falling Creek has the correct contact e-mail and electronic payment information.
 It is your responsibility to check your spam filter for our e-mails.